SamuelD-Data/aac_outcomes_project/README.md

-Contains information from the Austin Animal Center Outcomes database, which is made available at the URL below under the Open Database License (ODbL).
+The files in this repository contain information from the Austin Animal Center Outcomes database, which is made available at the URL below under the Open Database License (ODbL).

 https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Outcomes/9t4d-g238